ercius/openNCEM/ncempy/README.rst

     Evaluation routines build from the single algorithms in `algo`.
 These address specific tasks like evaluating the results from a particular method or experimental setup.

 * edstomo
     Routines used for reconstructing STEM/EDS tomographic datasets.
-Could also be used for other hyperspectral tomographic datasets.

 * io
     Module to do file IO for various file formats.
 While the EMD file format is used internally, other file formats commonly used in electron microscopy are read in using importers.